What To Do In Palermo Buenos Aires: 17 Best Things

 Palermo is easily my favorite barrio (neighborhood) in Buenos Aires.
-It’s an incredibly green part of the city – you realize how many parks there are here when you fly over, and land in the Jorge Newbery Airport (which is in Palermo, by the way).
+It’s an incredibly green part of the city – you realize how many parks there are here when you fly over and land at the Jorge Newbery Airport (which is in Palermo, by the way).

-The name of the area derives from the Franciscan abbey of Saint Benedict the Moor located in the area, and here named Saint Benedict of Palermo – the saint is in fact one of the patrons of Palermo, the capital of Sicily.
+The name of the area derives from the Franciscan abbey of Saint Benedict the Moor (Saint Benedict of Palermo).
+The saint is, in fact, one of the patrons of Palermo, the capital of Sicily.

-Curious to find out more?
-Continue reading as I guide you trough the many sub-barrios of Palermo Buenos Aires and its many attractions.
+Curious to learn more about what to do in Palermo Buenos Aires?
+Continue reading as I guide you through the many sub-barrios of Palermo Buenos Aires and its many attractions.

-You should also read my posts 38 Unmissable Things To Do In Buenos Aires and 11 Fantastic Day Trips From Buenos Aires.
+You should also read my posts on the most Unmissable Things To Do In Buenos Aires and Fantastic Day Trips From Buenos Aires if you need a little help planning your Buenos Aires itinerary.

 Palermo is a (massive) neighborhood in the northern part of the Argentine capital.
 For the most part, it’s characterized by leafy parks, buzzing cafes, cycle paths, and a family-friendly atmosphere at weekends.